NVIDIA/NeMo/docs/source/nlp/nemo_megatron/hiddens/hiddens_module.rst

     :width: 800px
     :alt: MIM training W&B plots

+See below detailed description of usage and configuration format.

 Hiddens Extension Detailed Description
 --------------------------------------
 High Level Description
 ^^^^^^^^^^^^^^^^^^^^^^

-Megatron encoder-decoder models directly passes the outputs of the encoder to the decoder.
+Megatron encoder-decoder models directly pass the output of the encoder to the decoder.
 The hidden transformations provides a mechanism to add transformations and losses to the encoder outputs.
-This is achieved my naming the outputs of the encoder (`hiddens`) and any provided hidden transformation.
+This is achieved my naming the output of the encoder (`hiddens`) and any provided hidden transformation.
+Each hidden transforamtion is defined over expexted existing outputs and produces a new set of outputs.
-This also allows to define losses on any of the named outputs (i.e., the outputs of the encoder or any of the transformations).
+This allows us to define losses on any of the named outputs (i.e., the outputs of the encoder or any of the transformations).

 Features
 ^^^^^^^^

 1. Hidden transformations and losses can be added to any Megatron encoder-decoder model.
 2. Externally implemented transformations and losses can easily be registered and used.
+3. All loss outputs are logged, allowing for easy monitoring of the training and validation process.
+4. Multiple transformations can be used in multiple weighted losses.
+The joint loss is computed as follows: `loss = hiddens.tokens_loss_weight * tokens_loss_weight + \sum_i hiddens.loss[i].loss_weight * hiddens.loss[i].loss`.
-3. Detailed error messages are provided.
+5. Detailed error messages are provided.
 Please check raised exceptions and log outputs.
 Errors will be raised if:

-    a.
-The same named output is used more than once.
+    * The same named output is used more than once.
-    b.
-A loss is expected an undefined named output.
+    * A loss is expected an undefined named output.
-    c.
-A Mismatch in a tranformation or loss constructor parameters.
+    * A Mismatch in a tranformation or loss constructor parameters.
-4. All loss outputs are logged, allowing for easy monitoring of the training and validation process.
-5. Multiple transformations can be used in multiple weighted losses.
-The joint loss is computed as follows: `loss = hiddens.tokens_loss_weight * tokens_loss_weight + \sum_i hiddens.loss[i].loss_weight * hiddens.loss[i].loss`.

 Configuring Hidden Transformations and Losses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A detailed example can be found in : `NeMo/examples/nlp/language_modeling/conf/megatron_hiddens_base_config.yaml <https://github.com/NVIDIA/NeMo/tree/stable/examples/nlp/language_modeling/conf/megatron_hiddens_base_config.yaml>`__.
-Below is the content of the config file above.
+Below is the content of the config file above:

 .. code-block:: yaml

+    # this file main purpose is documentation, and it should not be used directly
-    enc_output_name: z # name of key in hidden transforms output to pass to decoder (e.g., z for VAE/MIM)
+    enc_output_name: z # name of key in hidden transforms output to pass to decoder (default: hiddens). e.g., z for VAE/MIM.
     tokens_loss_weight: 1.0 # weight of tokens loss (if not specified defaults to 1.0)
     # the lists below are useful for adding multiple transforms and losses according to order
     # if order is not important, you can use a single dictionary in the list with multiple keys
     transform: # a list of dictionaries of transforms (or a joint dictionary) to apply to hiddens (list enforces order)
     # - <transform_name>: # name of transform
-    #     cls_name: <transform_class_path_name> # class path name
+    #     cls_name: <a registered transformationclass name> # class name
     #     <transform_param>: <transform_value> # transform parameters
     #     ...
     - q_z_given_x: # Gaussian posterior with reparameterization
-        cls_name: cond_gaussian # class path name
+        cls_name: cond_gaussian # class name
         hidden_size: 512 # hidden size of the encoder
         min_logvar: -6.0 # minimum log variance
     - logP_cls: # logP classifier logits
         cls_name: guided_cls
         input_name: hiddens
         attr_name: logP
         QED_cls: # QED classifier logits
         cls_name: guided_cls
         input_name: hiddens
         attr_name: QED
     loss: # a list of dictionaries of loss terms (or a joint dictionary) to add to reconstruction loss (list enforces order)
     # - <loss_name>: # name of loss
-    #     cls_name: <loss_class_path_name> # class path name
+    #     cls_name: <a registered loss class name> # class name
     #     <loss_param>: <loss_value> # loss parameters
     #     ...
     # below is example where order of losses does not matter so a single item in list is enough